Understanding du vs df: Measuring Disk Usage Correctly

 Culprit #3: Root-Reserved Blocks

-Lina: Why reserve any?
+Lina: Why reserve any at all?

 # Check the reserved block count